Back to Journals

 Margaret Heitkemper, Professor and Chair, Department of Biobehavioral Nursing and Health Systems, University of Washington, School of Nursing, Seattle, WA, USA

-Howard M. Kravitz, The Stanley G. Harris Family Professor of Psychiatry and Professor of Preventive Medicine, Department of Psychiatry, Rush University, Chicago, IL, USA
+Howard M. Kravitz, Emeritus Professor of Psychiatry and Preventive Medicine, Department of Psychiatry, Rush University, Chicago, IL, USA

 EF (Pat) Magann, Professor of Obstetrics and Gynecology, Department of Obstetrics and Gynecology, University of Arkansas for the Medical Sciences, Little Rock Arkansas, USA